 As credit cards are becoming the most popular payment method in the US, many merchants have accepted the necessary evil of processing fees, which is also why many seek ways to find free credit card processing.
 By implementing cash discounting or credit surcharging (often called zero cost credit card processing), businesses try to get rates down to zero.

-Unfortunately, there’s no such thing as truly free credit card processing.
-Even if you, as the merchant, find a way out of the fees, you’re likely passing the buck onto your customers.
-Let’s take a look at how it works and when it makes sense for you.
+Unfortunately, because of the interchange fees charged by banks and assessment fees charged by credit card associations, there’s no such thing as truly free credit card processing.
+Even if you find a way out of the fees as a merchant, you’re likely passing the buck onto your customers.
+Let’s take a look at how “free” credit card processing works and when it makes sense for your business.

 What Is Zero Cost Credit Card Processing?

-Businesses pass along these costs in two ways:
+Businesses can pass along these costs in three ways: